kevintruong/til/Synchronization,-Part-6:-Implementing-a-barrier.md

 else {
   while(remain != 0) { pthread_cond_wait(&cv, &m) }
 }
+pthread_mutex_unlock(&m);
 ```
-When a thread enters cond_sleep it releases the mutex and sleeps.
+When a thread enters `pthread_cond_wait` it releases the mutex and sleeps.
 At some point in the future it will be awoken.
-Before returning it must wait until it can lock the mutex.
+Once we bring a thread back from its sleep, before returning it must wait until it can lock the mutex.
 Notice that even if a sleeping thread wakes up early, it wil check the while loop condition and re-enter wait if necessary.